mieciu/graphital-puppet/README.md

 }
 `

-But in the closest future possible I would like to support various configuration files location, selection between either Upstart or daemons gem, ...
+But in the closest future possible I would like to support various configuration files location, selection between either Upstart or daemons gem, support multiple distros (not only debian/ubuntu), and introduce puppet-lint...